bartongroup/RATS/README.md

 `devtools::install_github("bartongroup/rats", ref="development")`

-Developmental versions are works in progress and will not be archived in release snapshots.
-They are also likely to contain new bugs and may at times not work correctly or at all.
-For reproducible/publishable analyses, always **use a release version**, not a developmental version.
+From `v0.6.0` onwards, release versions of RATs continue to have a 3-part release number, whereas developmental versions now have a 4-part version number.
+Despite having version numbers, developmental versions are not archived and are **not suitable** for reproducible/critical/publishable analyses.
+They may also temporarily not work correctly or at all.
+For critical analyses you shoud use the latest release version.

 Eventually, we aim to make the package also available through Bioconductor.